 Mammoet skidded the arch from its construction site to the reactor building using a skidding system that has been specially designed for the project.
 The innovative and award-winning skidding system is fully remote-controlled and consists of 116 skid shoes with an average capacity of 700 tons each.
 The skid shoes were completely synchronized on both sides of the structure to ensure a smooth and even operation.
-The tracks of this system were installed in a 33 degree angle to optimize the load transfer onto the foundations.
+The tracks of this system were installed at a 33-degree angle to optimize the load transfer onto the foundations.

 About the New Safe Confinement

 The New Safe Confinement replaces an old shelter that was installed as an emergency measure to contain the radioactive materials in the destroyed unit shortly after the disaster in 1986.
 It provides a controlled and weatherproof environment where the solid radioactive remains of the destroyed unit can be held for the next 100 years.
-At 165 meters long, 260 meters wide and 110 meters tall, the arch could house the Statue of Liberty, or the Notre Dame Cathedral.
+At 165 meters long, 260 meters wide, and 110 meters tall, the arch could house the Statue of Liberty or the Notre Dame Cathedral.
 With a weight of approximately 36,200 tons, the shelter is about three times as heavy as the Eiffel Tower.

 Constructing the arch

-Mammoet also conducted all the jack up and skidding operations during construction of the arch - a highly challenging task requiring new approaches in engineered heavy lifting and transport.
+Mammoet also conducted all the jack-up and skidding operations during the construction of the arch - a highly challenging task requiring new approaches in engineered heavy lifting and transport.
 The arch was built in two parts at a ‘special erection area’ – a decontaminated area at safe distance from the reactor.
-Each half of the arch was elevated during three jack-up operations, allowing crews to work at lower heights, increasing cost-effectiveness and improving operational safety.
+Each half of the arch was elevated during three jack-up operations, allowing crews to work at lower heights, increasing cost-effectiveness, and improving operational safety.
 After construction of the first half was finished, it was skidded into a special parking area, clearing the area for the construction of the second half of the arch.
 Upon completion of the second half, the two parts were connected by skidding the first part towards the second part.